ncwilson78/LearningSequenceGenerator/README.md

 	•	Integrates relevant theories, data, and frameworks into the question rationale and options.

 	To ensure high-impact short-form learning, all questions must be:

-Narrowly scoped and decision-specific.
+- Narrowly scoped and decision-specific.
 Avoid grand strategic or philosophical questions.
 Focus instead on discrete micro-decisions, such as:

-When to escalate a data point
+- When to escalate a data point

-What to prioritize in a status dashboard
+What to prioritize in a status dashboard:

-How to frame internal advice to influence senior decision-makers
+- How to frame internal advice to influence senior decision-makers

-Who to include in an impromptu decision meeting
+- Who to include in an impromptu decision meeting

-Rooted in realistic internal moments.
+- Rooted in realistic internal moments.
 Design questions that feel like a real, time-bound action someone in the organization must take—often with incomplete data.

-Sequenced for insight.
+- Sequenced for insight.
 Each decision or reflection must set up a small but clear “ah-ha” moment in the next.
 Surface what was missed, misunderstood, or reframed.
 These moments should be:

-Specific
+-- Specific

-Reflective
+-- Reflective

-Actionable
+--Actionable

-Avoid vague or abstract reflections.
+- Avoid vague or abstract reflections.
 Reflections should prompt the learner to revisit a concrete past choice, reframe a small behavior, or compare options they just saw play out.

 ⸻